cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 Value Renderers describe how Protobuf types are encoded to and decoded from a string array.
 The full specification of Value Renderers can be found in [Annex 1](./adr-050-sign-mode-textual-annex1.md).

-### 5. Strings starting with `*` are only shown in Expert mode
+### 5. Strings starting with [`*` are only shown in Expert mode

 Ledger devices have the an Expert mode for advanced users, which needs to be manually activated.
+According to the [@Ledger_Support twitter account](https://twitter.com/Ledger_Support/status/1364524431800950785),

+> Expert mode enables further, more sophisticated features.
+This could be useful for advanced users

 Strings starting with the `*` character will only be shown in Expert mode.

 ### 6. Strings MAY contain `>` characters to denote nesting